 A mobile node roaming outside of its home network connects to a local proxy node as its temporary care-of-addresses.
 Mobile nodes are client-only nodes that do not route or store data for the overlay.
 We assume that infrastructure nodes are nodes with relatively fixed positions, giving them the perspective of a relatively stable infrastructure.
-Nodes join and leave the infrastructure using Tapestry's dynamic membership algorithms [5].

-Node Registration As with mobile IP, a mobile node MN registers itself with a nearby proxy node \mathbb{P}^{l} .
-When a proxy receives a registration from MN, it uses the DOLR interface [4] to publish MN as an endpoint.
-We call this reduction from a node to an object type indirection.
+Nodes join and leave the infrastructure using Tapestry's dynamic membership algorithms [9].
+Node Registration As with mobile IP, a mobile node MN registers itself with a nearby proxy node $P^1$ .
+When a proxy receives a registration from MN, it uses the DOLR interface [7] to publish MN as an endpoint.
+The infrastructure then routes messages destined for the MN endpoint to the proxy.
+We call this use of the natural indirection facility to perform redirection of messages (possibly multiple times) type indirection.
 At each node along the path from proxy to MN's root node, a local pointer to the last node on the path is stored.
-The result is a multi-hop forward-ing path from MN's root to its proxy.
+The result is a multi-hop forwarding path from MN's root to its proxy.

-1Registrations are encrypted with a node's private key.
+&lt;sup>1 Registrations are encrypted with a node's private key.
 Node IDs are hashes of public keys and verified by certificates issued by a central certificate authority